alexhsamuel/path/README.md

 To use it, simply source `path.sh`, possibly in your `~/.bashrc`.

-On systems with bash older than version 4 (that would be OSX), source `path-v3.sh` instead.
+On systems with bash older than version 4 (older OSX versions), source `path-v3.sh` instead.

 Invoke `path --help` for usage info.